MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Layouts/Create.md

 * You are able to log into Cosmos as an administrator

 ## Plan Your Layout
+*Quick note: This section applies to any website you build--not just Cosmos.*

 Before deciding on look and feel, colors and fonts, and so forth, make some decisions about how you want your website structured.

 Here are some things to consider--each will affect how your layout is built: